By Margaret Evans

 Spielberg made the decision that the film was not going to use computer-generated imagery (CGI).
 He would use real horses, several hundred of them, all trained and conditioned into their respective roles.
 And it would take the acclaimed, collective talents of his crew to capture the visuals that would be faithful to history while not putting any horse at risk.

-Photo (above) courtesy of Walt Disney Motion Pictures Canada - The safety and well-being of the horses on the War Horse set was of the utmost importance to director Steven Spielberg (right).
+The safety and well-being of the horses on the War Horse set was of the utmost importance to director Steven Spielberg (right).
+Photo courtesy of Walt Disney Motion Pictures Canada

 To ensure the well-being of the horses, Barbara Carr, certified animal safety representative with the American Humane Association, spent 1,100 hours over a four-month period overseeing hundreds of horses as the production progressed.
 For instance, one cavalry charge involved 130 mounted extras.
 It was an intense assignment as she monitored the animal action.
 But her critical eyes were what Spielberg wanted and what earned the film the coveted “No Animals were Harmed” AHA seal of approval.

-Photo (above) courtesy of Walt Disney Motion Pictures Canada - War Horse follows the adventures of Joey as he struggles to survive as a war horse during World War I.
+War Horse follows the adventures of Joey as he struggles to survive as a war horse during World War I. Photo courtesy of Walt Disney Motion Pictures Canada

 “(Horse master) Bobby Loygren and his team literally performed miracles with the horses on this film,” said Spielberg.
 “The thing I emphasized from the outset was that the horses had to be safe.
 I love horses and I didn’t want them to ever be in harm’s way.
 Bobby did that.
 Another essential person was Barbara Carr, the American Humane representative, who was there for every single shot.
 I gave her full power to pull the plug if she ever felt any of the horses were not up to the challenges or if she thought they could be injured in any way.
 I wanted her to be part of all the action and stunts the horses perform, to watch the rehearsals where we moved in slow motion one step at a time, and to say ‘I think this is safe’ or not.
 It was a vital collaboration between me, Bobby and Barbara.”

-Photo (above): Albert is overjoyed when his father, Ted, purchases Joey at auction to be the work horse on the family farm.
-Photos courtesy of Walt Disney Motion Pictures Canada
+Albert is overjoyed when his father, Ted, purchases Joey at auction to be the work horse on the family farm.
+Photo courtesy of Walt Disney Motion Pictures Canada

 “Working with Steven Spielberg on this monumental movie is a high point in my life,” said Carr.
 “The subject matter has deep meaning to all of us at the American Humane Association and helps to inform the world of the contribution of the horses in World War 1 and the establishment of our Red Star Animal Emergency Services program at that time.”